HCCA advocates for a consumer-centred health care system that

 HCCA develops policies, position statements and contributes to health policy discussions in several ways:

 - Policy submissions

 - Self-management of chronic conditions Health of older people

 - Out of pocket cost of health care for consumers

 HCCA Consumer Reference Groups (CRGs) bring together members, consumer representatives and nominees from support groups and health service organisations with a view to informing ACT Government, the Capital Health Network and health services about the needs of specific consumer groups in the ACT.
 These groups are open to anyone to join!
-We encourage you to attend.
-The aim is to enhance the overall consumer voice in the shaping of health services affecting them, and to ensure that future health strategies and policies are in fact consumer driven.
+Read more about these groups on the HCCA Consumer Reference Groups page.

 For some policy topics we facilitate workshops or public consultations.
 This helps ensure we understand the view of health consumers and we use these views in our policy work to inform systemic change and achieve better outcomes for consumers.